Changing Ownership of Company Radios Could Cost You

 To avoid violating these rules, the party or parties involved must file the appropriate applications with the FCC and receive the necessary approvals prior to consummating an assignment of a licensed radio (such as in a sale of assets), or a transfer of control (such as in a corporate merger or reorganization) The bottom line: FCC approval to transfer a licensed radio must be received before the consummation of the transaction takes place.

 Varnum has one of the few telecommunications practices outside of Washington, D.C. with the experience necessary to aid in ensuring compliance with complicated FCC regulations, and to help negotiate acceptable outcomes when an FCC enforcement action has been launched.
-For more information on transferring FCC licenses and other FCC-related matters, contact Timothy J. Lundgren (616-336-6750) or John Pestle (616-336-6725) from Varnum’s Telecommunications Practice Group.
+For more information on transferring FCC licenses and other FCC-related matters, contact Timothy J. Lundgren (616-336-6750) or John Pestle (616-336-6725) from Varnum’s Telecommunications Practice Team.

 You May Also Be Interested In